- Home

 - Escrows: Initial deposits for taxes and insurance.

-- Seller concessions: Credits paid by the seller to the buyer, reducing buyer cash to close.
+- Seller concessions: Credits paid by the seller to the buyer, reducing both cash to close and net proceeds.

 - Commission: Real estate brokerage fees, typically paid by the seller.